originoss/laravel-openapi-swagger/README.md

 - **No Database Introspection**: The library does **not** connect to your database to infer schema information.
 Model schemas are derived solely from explicitly annotated `#[Property]` attributes on your model classes.
 - **Explicit is Better**: Only model properties that are explicitly annotated with `#[Property]` will be included in the generated OpenAPI specification.
 - **Laravel Friendly**: Designed to integrate smoothly with Laravel projects, including Artisan commands for spec generation.
+- **Model::class Support**: References to models can use the `Model::class` syntax for better IDE support and refactoring capabilities.
+- **Enum Support**: Full support for PHP enums in your API documentation.

 ## Installation